plant-genomics/training/docs/modules/chloroplast_assembly.md

 * Run <ss>Nanopolot</ss> on the nanopore reads.

 <!-- notes: av read length much longer than sweet potato; has this improved IR placement -->

 * Use <ss>Flye</ss> to assemble the nanopore reads, then get <ss>Fasta statistics</ss>

+    * *Note: this may take several hours.
+To see a completed assembly of this data now - go to XXX.*

 * Use <ss>Bandage</ss> to view the assembly graph.